rackerlabs/rackspace-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 You need to include all of the text that appears in the image in your key file.

-### Step 2: Load your SSH private key in PuTTY Key Generator
+### Load your SSH private key in PuTTY Key Generator

 Use the following steps to load your SSH private key in PuTTY Key Generator: